Sample one of the city’s most delicious weekly rituals – Farmers Markets. By Elizabeth Turner

 2200 Virginia Ave. at Pico Boulevard and Cloverfield Blvd.

-For those who like to shop and feast at the same time, this family-oriented market has plenty of tables and chairs, plus it’s adjacent to the Virginia Avenue Park with a playground where kids can run around.
+For those who like to shop and feast at the same time, the Virginia Avenue Park/Pico Boulevard Farmers Market in Santa Monica is a family-oriented market that has plenty of tables and chairs, plus it’s adjacent to the Virginia Avenue Park with a playground where kids can run around.

-Santa Monica Farmers Markets have unique programming throughout the year.
+LA farmers markets in Santa Monica have some of the most unique programming of all the farmers markets in Los Angeles and they hold many events throughout the year.
 For a full list, visit the Santa Monica Farmers Market page.
 Below is a preview of the annual events:

 - Annual Chile Roast at Virginia Avenue Park – Every Saturday in September